NAIST-SE/SocialDep/README.md

 # Do Libraries Contribute to their Dependencies?
 A Network Analysis
-This is an appendix package for the publication: Do Libraries Contribute to their Dependencies?
+This is an appendix package for the submitted manuscript for the Software Quality Journal, titled: Do Libraries Contribute to their Dependencies?
 A Network Analysis.
 This appendix consisting of experiment's raw data, including the visualization of results, and coding used.

 ## Abstract